|Province||Sì chuān 四川 'four river'|

 Always a populous province, Sichuan was once the largest by land area; but in 1997 Chongqing was split off to form a new province, reducing the area substantially.
 This still leaves Sichuan with the fourth largest population in China after Shandong; Henan and Guangdong and the fifth largest in area.
 It is famous as the birthplace of Deng Xiaoping and the home to some of the few remaining Giant Pandas.

 Chengdu is the bustling capital city handling the province's agriculture; silk; industry and administration.
 On a clear day the snowy Tibetan mountains can be seen in the distance.
-As long ago as the Han Dynasty Chengdu had as many people inhabitants as the capital that was then at Chang'an.
+As long ago as the Han Dynasty Chengdu had as many inhabitants as the capital at Chang'an.
 At the time of the Five Dynasties numerous Hibiscus shrubs were planted giving Chengdu the poetic name of the 蓉城 Róng chéng ‘Hibiscus City’.
 The Tang dynasty poet Du Fu had a thatched cottage ➚ near the city that can still be seen together with statues and poems.
 Renmin Park is famous for its tea house while Wangjiang Park has an impressive collection of different kinds of bamboo, a plant that is much used in the province.
 A temple to the wise statesman Zhuge Liang is surrounded by a park and cypresses.
 It was Zhuge who helped found the kingdom of Shu ➚ together with Liu Bei who also has a tomb in the park.
 Xue Tao ➚ a famous female poet of the Tang dynasty is commemorated close by.
-Chengdu holds a flower festival in the middle of the second Chinese month.
+Chengdu holds a flower festival in the middle of the second Chinese month each year.
 Most importantly for the many modern tourists, Chengdu has a zoo housing Giant Pandas.